HONORING A MENTOR

 Diane and Gene Liu

 In 1986 a letter arrived in the mail from the University of Utah to a young man, Gene Liu, in China.
 Written by Professor Howard Sloane, the letter stated that the Department of Educational Psychology had accepted Gene as a doctoral candidate.
 It was the beginning of a mentorship that would change Gene's life forever and help him fulfill his mother's dreams.
-Now, with a desire to give back to his alma mater, Gene Liu and his wife Diane are making a planned gift that will establish the Howard N. Sloane Mentoring Initiative in the College of Education.
+Now, with a desire to give back to his alma mater, Gene Liu and his wife Diane are making a legacy gift that will establish the Howard N. Sloane Mentoring Initiative in the College of Education.
 It is Gene and Diane's dream that the Initiative will create a culture of support and success that will help students thrive at the U.

 Here is Gene Liu's story in his own words: